Get Involved

 Undocumented

 Get involved with London’s Screen Archives’ and The New Black Film Collective’s exciting new project, Undocumented.
-Undocumented seeks to address the lack of Black stories in London’s screen archives, and we will be running a programme of screenings and events throughout the year with the support of the BFI, awarding National Lottery funding.
+This project seeks to address the lack of Black stories in London’s screen archives, and we will be running a programme of screenings, events and digitisation throughout 2024 with the support of the BFI, awarding National Lottery funding and The National Lottery Heritage Fund.
+Click here for more information.

 Audience viewing film on KinoVan